sabeydeedaya/docs/src/pages/deep-linked-ads/google-ads-overview.md

 After you hit save, go to your [Partner Management dashboard](https://dashboard.branch.io/ads/partner-management/a_google_adwords?tab=attribution_windows){:target="\_blank"}, and navigate to Attribution Windows.

-It is **recommended** you match your attribution windows with Google's, but not required.

 For example, if a user clicked an ad 8 days ago, and Google claims credit, we would *not* count attribution, because our default is 7 days from click.
 However, it is ultimately up to you which attribution window you would like to use.
 Below is simply a **recommendation**:

 - Click to Install : 30 days